Institute of Theology

 Prerequisites: None

-THEO 281 Counseling and Management
+THEO 281 COUNSELING

-THEO 282 EDUCATION IN CHRIST
+THEO 282 CHRISTIAN EDUCATION

 This course shows the students a holistic vision, which instills faithfulness in Christ throughout their life in the Church.
 Since the students at the institute are, in general, future pastors, they are invited to be aware of all issues related to education, and must be qualified to study the content of an educational program, discuss it, and to be able to criticize any educational paradigm by showing its positive and negative aspects.
 They should also be able to critically approach texts in order to see whether they are related to their pastoral purposes.